 When a word in the tariff is unclear and otherwise undefined, look it up in the dictionary or in an industry glossary of terms.
 This simple practice may help bring the tariff to life.

 Experienced classifiers could likely add to this list of external aids.
 It should be emphasized that in no way does using these aids substitute for proper use of the General Rules of Interpretation.

 Document the Process

-Best practice classifiers document their entire classification process.
-This includes maintaining product specification records, a record of the thought process they used to arrive at their classification, and finally a product classification database.
-They also maintain excerpts from extrinsic aids they used to support their classification decision.
+Best practice classifiers document the entire classification process, including maintaining: product specification records, a record of the thought process used to arrive at classification and a product classification database.
+They also maintain excerpts from extrinsic aids used to support their classification decision.